CodersBrothers/BtcAverage/README.md

 # Bitcoin price average
-This library uses multiple providers of price for calculate average price in $ (USD), but with one important feature: If some service is broken the average not will be broken.
+This library uses multiple providers of price for calculate price average in $ (USD), but with one important feature: If some service is broken the average not will be broken.
 Use a math concept: Variance.
-This use prices calculating variance and discarding the farthest values.
-This library is resistant for errors in providers.
+BtcAverage uses providers prices calculating variance and discarding the farthest values.
+This library is resistant for errors of the providers.

 ## Providers
 - Btc-e